-Today, we see anti-Semitism on the rise worldwide and Christian persecution is reaching unprecedented heights... but we also have to remember - God is still in control today just as He was in the days of Mordecai.
-Despite the evil plots of Satan to exterminate the Jews and persecute Christians which continues to rage today, may we never forget that God's plans and purposes will come to fruition and the Lord could use any one of us to forward His redemptive plan - if we are willing to become a tool in His hand.
+Today, we see anti-Semitism on the rise worldwide and Christian persecution is reaching unprecedented heights, but we also have to remember that God is still in control today, just as He was in the days of Mordecai.
+Despite the evil plots of Satan to exterminate the Jews and persecute Christians which continues to rage today, may we never forget that God's plans and purposes will come to fruition, and the Lord could use any one of us to forward His redemptive plan, if we are willing to become a tool in His hand.

 May we be ready and willing to be used by Him as He chooses and may we rekindle the hope we have in Christ and re-examine our hearts to see if we are walking in spirit and truth and honouring His name in the choices we make.

-Heavenly Father, thank You for the book of Esther and the wonderful way that You used her and Mordecai to prevent the annihilation of the Jewish nation during the time of the Persian empire.
-I rejoice to see how their faith and hope in You was rekindled, and that despite their many failings, You used them to forward Your redemptive plan.
+Heavenly Father, thank You for the wonderful way that You used Esther and Mordecai to prevent the annihilation of the Jewish nation during the time of the Persian empire.
+I rejoice to see how their faith and hope in You was rekindled and that despite their many failings, You used them to forward Your redemptive plan.
 I pray that I would not allow the things of this world to undermine my faith in You and my hope in the soon return of the Lord Jesus.
-Help me to walk in spirit and truth and use me I pray in the unfolding of Your wonderful plan of redemption, for the glory of Your holy name, AMEN.
+Help me to walk in spirit and truth and use me, I pray, in the unfolding of Your wonderful plan of redemption, for the glory of Your holy name.
+In Jesus' name, AMEN.